scidroid/jekyll-theme-chirpy/_posts/2021-01-17-learning-to-code-in-python.md

 **Text By [Python Institute](https://pythoninstitute.org/what-is-python/).**

 ## The Basics

+Before starting it should be clarified that this is a basic tutorial, Python is a very extensive language, for example there are an infinite number of methods in the types of data or an overwhelming amount of things we can do in Object-Oriented Programming but in this tutorial we will not see, but I will bring more tutorials with more complex things.

 To start programming we have to start with the basics, we will install Python, a code editor and learn the most basic things of Python.